 check blocks can assert conditions across multiple resources or external systems, unlike resource-specific custom conditions.
-This allows for holistic system-level validation.terraform plan and terraform apply, providing continuous feedback.
+This allows for end-to-end, system-level validation.terraform plan and terraform apply, providing continuous feedback.
 This is further enhanced by features like HCP Terraform's health assessments for scheduled checks.check BlockA check block has a local name and contains one or more assert blocks.

 check "descriptive_local_name" {